camaron-ai/magnet_competition/README.md

 # NOAA Challenge 3rd Place Solution

 Welcome to the 3rd place solution for the [MagNet: Model the Geomagnetic Field](https://www.drivendata.org/competitions/73/noaa-magnetic-forecasting/) competition.
 This repository contains everything needed to replicate our solution.
+Team LosExtraterrestres

 ## (0) Getting started